-Description Performance and Unlimited Editions Enterprise Edition Developer Edition Maximum number of concurrent CometD clients (subscribers) across all channels and for all event types 2,000 1,000 20
+Description Performance and Unlimited Editions Enterprise Edition Developer Edition Maximum number of concurrent CometD clients (subscribers) across all channels and for all event types 2,000 1,000 20 The maximum event message size that Salesforce can publish is 1 MB.
+If your entity has hundreds of custom fields or many long text area fields, you can reach this limit.
+If so, the change event message isn't delivered and is replaced by a gap event message.
+For more information, see Gap Events.
+1 MB 1 MB

-Note: The concurrent client allocation is shared with all types of events that you can subscribe to through Streaming API (CometD), including PushTopic, generic, platform events, and change events.
+Note: The concurrent client allocation applies to CometD and to all types of events: platform events, change events, PushTopic events, and generic events.
+It doesn't apply to non-CometD clients, such as Apex triggers, flows, and Process Builder processes.
+Flows and Process Builder processes apply only to platform events and not to change events.
 The empApi Lightning component uses CometD and consumes the concurrent client allocation like any other CometD client.
 Each logged-in user using empApi counts as one concurrent client.
 If the user has multiple browser tabs using empApi, the streaming connection is shared and is counted as one client for that user.
 A client that exceeds the concurrent client allocation receives an error and can't subscribe.
 When one of the clients disconnects and a connection is available, the new client can subscribe.
 For more information, see Streaming API Error Codes in the Streaming API Developer Guide.